Dilipkumar Roy: Embracing the Cosmic Soul

-Last phase
+Later years and death

 After a second visit to Europe, in 1928 Roy settled at the Ashram of Sri Aurobindo in Pondicherry.
 His imposing correspondence with Sri Aurobindo reveals a hitherto unknown aspect of the Master who declared cherishing him "like a friend and a son".
 In the early 50s, two patriotic songs composed by Roy ("Ham bharatke" and "Nishan uncha, kadam badha") appealed to the General Cariappa, who wanted to include them in the official list of marching songs for the Indian Army.

 In 1953, on returning from a world tour, accompanied by his disciple Indira Devi, he founded the Hari Krishna Mandir in 1959 at Pune.

 Roy co-authored an autobiographical book titled Pilgrims of the Stars with Indira Devi.
 Pilgrims of the Stars offers the reader a glimpse into the daily struggles and victories of two great souls.
 East West Journal stated that the book was, "...as remarkable as it is rewarding for the reader."
 The book has been translated into Gujarati (translator Ramaṇalāl Sonī; Amadāvāda: Vorā, 1977; and Rājakoṭa: Pravīna Pustaka Bhanḍāra, 1991).

 Honoured by the Sanskrit Academy of Kolkata as the 'Source of the Nectar of Melody' (sura-sudhâkara), Roy was elected member of the Indian State Academy of Fine Arts.
 He was the author of more than 50 records (several of them are still reprinted by Saregama, previously known as His Master's Voice); 8 volumes of songs with notation; 21 volumes in English and 46 in Bengali containing novels, poems, plays, epistles, reminiscences and essays.

 Roy died in Hari Krishna Mandir, Pune on 6 January 1980.